Call us today for a free consultation with a premises liability attorney.

 It is the legal responsibility of property owners to ensure the safety of their visitors.
 Therefore, if you were visiting the property of another person and some hazard on the premises led to your injury, you may have legal remedies and may be entitled to monetary compensation for your pain and suffering, medical bills, lost wages, and more.

 People often ask what the difference is between premises liability and slip and fall.
 Premises liability is the broad category of injury claims related to injuries on another’s property.
 Slip and fall is just one type of premises liability claim, albeit the most common.
+If you have been injured due to the negligence of a property owner, don’t hesitate to seek legal representation from an experienced personal injury lawyer.

 Standard of Care

 The legal concept that makes it necessary for property owners to ensure their property is safe for visitors is known as premises liability.
 If a property owner knew or should have known of a hazard and did nothing to remedy it, they are responsible for any damages that result from their breach of care.
 According to La.
 Civil Code article 660, property owners must keep their buildings in repair and exercise a reasonable amount of care in maintaining the property.
 Per La.
 Civil Code article 2317.1, if the property owner could not have reasonably known about a building defect or other hazard, they may not have liability for injury that occurs as a result.
-Proving that the property owner was negligent is often difficult.
-Do not hesitate to call us.
-We can help build your case and prove that you were within your rights to be on the property, and that the property owner should have been aware of the danger and failed to take reasonable steps to fix it.

 Common Types of Premises Liability Claims